bjcai-phys/bjcai-phys.github.io/_pages/about.md

 ![](https://bjcai-phys.github.io/images/fd-logo-rg.png){:width="90%"}

+## Manifesto
+- We believe that we exist to make great discoveries.
+- We believe in innovation and thinking out of the box.
+- We believe in the simple, not the complex.
+- We believe in seeking a deep understanding of the mathematics behind the discoveries we make.
+- We believe in doing research only on areas where we can make a significant and new contribution.
+- We believe in saying no to thousands of projects so that we can concentrate our efforts on the most meaningful ones.
+- We believe in extensive collaboration and cross-pollination in order to innovate in ways individuals cannot.
+- We believe in striving for excellence in all aspects of our work and we settle for no less.
+- We believe in honesty above all, even when the truth does not benefit us.
+- We have the courage to admit when we are wrong, the tenacity to change and the determination to improve.

+<ins>(Adapted from a speech given by Tim Cook)</ins>

 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!